con-mac/Infrastructure_Workshop_Session/workshop-materials/aws-organizations-setup.md

    - Should show "Enabled" with `index.html` as the index document
    - Note the "Bucket website endpoint" URL for later use

-**Step 3: Update Registration Page API Endpoint**
+**Step 3: Update Registration Page in S3**

-The registration page is already uploaded as `index.html`, but it needs to be updated with your actual API Gateway endpoint:

-1. **Download Current Registration Page**
+The local `student-registration.html` file already has the correct API endpoint.
+We need to upload it to S3:

+1. **Go to S3 Console**
-   - Go to S3 Console
+   - Navigate to AWS Console → Services → S3
    - Find your bucket: `infrastructure-workshop-2025-registration-{account-id}`
-   - Click on `index.html`
+   - Click on the bucket name
-   - Click "Download"

-2. **Update API Endpoint**
-   - Open the downloaded file in a text editor
-   - Find the fetch URL (should be around line 1222)
-   - Replace `YOUR-API-GATEWAY-ENDPOINT` with your actual API Gateway URL from Step 7.1.1
-   - Save the file

-3. **Re-upload Updated File**
-   - Go back to S3 Console
+2. **Upload Updated Registration Page**
    - Click "Upload"
+   - Click "Add files"
+   - Navigate to your local `workshop-materials/automation/` folder
+   - Select `student-registration.html`
-   - Select the updated `index.html` file
+   - **Important:** In the "Destination" section, change the key to `index.html`
-   - Click "Upload" (this will overwrite the existing file)
+   - Click "Upload"

+3. **Verify Upload**
+   - You should now see `index.html` in your bucket
+   - This will be your student registration page

 **Step 4: Test Registration Flow**